vkomolov/cartForm_JS_Gulp_Scss/README.md

 - To realize the inputs validation by the separate Regexp file;
 - To write all class-names, etc.(connected to DOM) in the separate file for convenience in possible edit;

+## Concept
+- To realize the concept of the only object 'data', which contains all the necessary information on styles classes, variables, functions etc...
+The object 'data' will be sent to the functions through the arguments;
+The functions will have the access to the data properties;
+Unlike the clean funcs, here all the funcs work around one and the same data and can modify the properties for the future use in the next funcs;
+- Such concept of the only "data" usage is considered to be experimental;
 ### Stack: Gulp4, SCSS, ES-2015;